wdhq/discipline-and-virtue/README.md

 ###### Index

+[^1]: [Contemporary Interpretation](http://classics.mit.edu/Lao/taote.2.ii.html#482) — Revision of the translations in archaic English by James Legge.

-[^1]: [Misattributed](https://en.wikiquote.org/wiki/Albert_Einstein#Misattributed) — The earliest source of this statement comes from David Hilbert's talk *Mathematical Problems* given in 1900 before the *International Congress of Mathematicians*: "A mathematical theory is not to be considered complete until you have made it so clear that you can explain it to the first man whom you meet on the street."
+[^2]: [Misattributed](https://en.wikiquote.org/wiki/Albert_Einstein#Misattributed) — The earliest source of this statement comes from David Hilbert's talk *Mathematical Problems* given in 1900 before the *International Congress of Mathematicians*: "A mathematical theory is not to be considered complete until you have made it so clear that you can explain it to the first man whom you meet on the street."

-[^2]: [Interpretative variation](https://fr.m.wikisource.org/wiki/Page:L%27homme,_cet_inconnu.djvu/359) — Modification of the grammatical gender to make it easier to introduce the subject, while maintaining the idea that the reflection applies to everyone.
+[^3]: [Interpretative variation](https://fr.m.wikisource.org/wiki/Page:L%27homme,_cet_inconnu.djvu/359) — Modification of the grammatical gender to make it easier to introduce the subject, while maintaining the idea that the reflection applies to everyone.
 Refer to the original French formulation.